mwaz/circleci-ml-pipeline/README.md

 The machine that will run these tasks (either as a CircleCI self-hosted runner or if running the scripts locally) will require Python 3 be installed.
 On Ubuntu, run:

-    sudo apt install python3 pip3
+    sudo apt install python3 python3-pip python3-venv

-You can install a virtual environment and the required Python packages by running the install script:
+You can install a virtual environment and the required Python packages by running the install script (only required for manually testing, the pipeline will call it when required):

     sh ./tools/install.sh

 If you want to install the packages yourself, run:

-    pip install tensorflow numpy matplotlib pysftp python-dotenv paramiko requests
+    pip3 install tensorflow numpy matplotlib pysftp python-dotenv paramiko requests

 ### TensorFlow Serving